wp-plugins/photo-gallery/readme.txt

 == Changelog ==
+= 1.2.37 =
+*  New: Load more with scroll.
+*  Fixed: Thumbnail size on recover.

 = 1.2.36 =
-Changed: Featured plugins page.
+*  Changed: Featured plugins page.
-Fixed: Mosaic view show title.
+*  Fixed: Mosaic view show title.
-Fixed: AddThis javascript bug.
+*  Fixed: AddThis javascript bug.

 = 1.2.35 =
-New: Addthis (pro version).
+*  New: Addthis (pro version).
-Fixed: Link text font size in extended album description.
+*  Fixed: Link text font size in extended album description.

 = 1.2.34=
-New: Recreate thumbnail button in gallery page.
+*  New: Recreate thumbnail button in gallery page.

 = 1.2.33 =
-Fixed: Delete/update custom posts on gallery/album edit.
+*  Fixed: Delete/update custom posts on gallery/album edit.
-Fixed: Image width/height size with open commetns.
+*  Fixed: Image width/height size with open comments.

 = 1.2.32 =
-New: Loop option for lightbox.
+*  New: Loop option for lightbox.
-Fixed: Embed media by YouTube short url.
+*  Fixed: Embed media by YouTube short url.

 = 1.2.31 =
-New: Load more button instead of pagination (optional).
+*  New: Load more button instead of pagination (optional).
-Fixed: Minor bug on gallery save on php5.3.
+*  Fixed: Minor bug on gallery save on php5.3.

 = 1.2.30 =
-Change links
+*  Change links

 = 1.2.29 =
-Changed: Featured plugins page.
+*  Changed: Featured plugins page.
-New: Featured themes page.
+*  New: Featured themes page.

 = 1.2.28 =
-change user guide links
+*  change user guide links
-minor bug fixed
+*  minor bug fixed

 = 1.2.27 =
-minor bug fixed
+*  minor bug fixed

 = 1.2.26 =
-Fixed: Lightbox opening bug for ios.
+*  Fixed: Lightbox opening bug for ios.

 = 1.2.25 =
-Fixed: Lightbox opening bug for mobile browsers.
+*  Fixed: Lightbox opening bug for mobile browsers.

 = 1.2.24 =
-duplicated id in slideshow view deprecated options removed (roles)
+*  duplicated id in slideshow view
+*  deprecated options removed (roles)

 = 1.2.23 =
-bug in preload option fixed
+*  bug in preload option fixed

 = 1.2.21 =
-minor bugs fixes
+*  minor bugs fixes

 = 1.2.19 =
-conflict with some themes fixed
+*  conflict with some themes fixed

 = 1.2.18 =
-  New: Bottom pagination in admin views.
+*  New: Bottom pagination in admin views.
-  New: Improve SEO.
+*  New: Improve SEO.
-  New: Autohide option for slideshow and lightbox navigation buttons.
+*  New: Autohide option for slideshow and lightbox navigation buttons.
-  New: Read image meta data.
+*  New: Read image meta data.
-  Fixed: Slideshow bullets centering.
+*  Fixed: Slideshow bullets centering.
-  Fixed: Admin-ajax url for frontend.
+*  Fixed: Admin-ajax url for frontend.
-  Fixed: Upload images to .original not resized.
+*  Fixed: Upload images to .original not resized.
-  Fixed: Order by filename.
+*  Fixed: Order by filename.

 = 1.2.17 =
 Edit licensing page

 = 1.2.16 =
 *  New: Embed support.
 *  New: Photo gallery can be loaded through AJAX request.
 *  New: Image meta auto-filling.
 *  Changed: Deleted tag posts.
 *  Changed: Improved security of backend.
 *  Fixed: Thumbnail and filmstrip sizes for embeds.
 *  Fixed: Search in backend galleries view.
 *  Fixed: Gallery box image URL on a page with multiple galleries.
 *  Fixed: Maximize/resize buttons in gallery box when exiting fullscreen.
 *  Fixed: Other minor bugs.

 = 1.2.15 =
 *  added large image url in page source for SEO